h3xcat/gmod-donation-system/README.md

+## ⚠️Warning⚠️

-> ⚠️⚠️⚠️ This is one of my old code, and some parts most likely outdated.
+This is one of my old code, and some parts most likely outdated.
 I have no interest or time to actually go over the code.
-If someone wants to use this, feel free to fix it. ⚠️⚠️⚠️
+If someone wants to use this, feel free to fix it.

 # Donation-System (for Garry's Mod)